danielholgate/dataplex-catalog-connectors/managed-connectivity/sql-server-connector/README.md

 1. Ensure docker is installed in your environment.
 2. Edit [build_and_push_docker.sh](build_and_push_docker.sh) and set the PROJECT_ID AND REGION_ID
-3. Ensure the user that runs the script has artifactregistry.repositories.uploadArtifacts privilege on the Artfiact Registry in your project in order to create the new container image.
+3. Ensure the user that runs the script is authenticated with a Google Cloud identify which has (Artifact Registry Writer)[https://cloud.google.com/artifact-registry/docs/access-control#roles] role on the Artfiact Registry in your project.
 4. Make the script executable and run:
     ```bash
     chmod a+x build_and_push_docker.sh